Stuycs-K/finalprojectapcs-3-jiang-jerry-cheng-matthew/DEVLOG-Jerry.md

 When h key is pressed, hold() is called

 Added displayHeldPiece method in Board, attempted to display the tiles for the held piece, doesn't work currently

+### 2025-06-05 - heldPiece Display (20 minutes)
+Fixed displayHeldPiece to display the held piece on the side of the board properly, special cases for O and I Pieces so that it is centered on the display.

+Made variables in Piece that corresponds to a certain piece (ex: T, L, I, O, J) static

+Removed redundant code in draw(), since tick already calls clearBackground, display, etc